hashicorp/terraform-provider-google/website/docs/r/bigquery_connection.html.markdown

 * `redirect_uri` -
   The URL user will be redirected to after granting consent during connection setup.

+* `identity` -
+  A unique Google-owned and Google-generated identity for the Connection.
+This identity will be used to access the user's Azure Active Directory Application.

 <a name="nested_cloud_spanner"></a>The `cloud_spanner` block supports:

 * `database` -